Agus-Coder/The-Odin-Project_Inventory_Application/README.md

 ### Personal Notes, English

+December 26, 2022
+- Passport.js is to be used in 'Classic' webs, where you do not have a code for the front, and other in the back
+- Then, JWT must be used for API security

 December 20, 2022
 - Passport.js it is really complex to implement.
 There are a lot of elements to implement and be aware of.
 - Up to this point in the development, users can be generated with secured passwords (Node Crypto implemented)